> Kik Group College of Optics and Photonics UCF

 Monas Shahzad

-Lab 407-8236860 / Email: mshahzadphysics.ucf.edu
+Lab 407-8236979 / Office 407-8236860 / Email: mshahzadphysics.ucf.edu

 Monas joined the group in the Fall of 2009.
 He received is M.S. in Physics with a specialization in electronics in 2001 at the Govt.
 College Lahore, Pakistan.
 In 2007 he moved to the United States on a Fullbright Scholarship.
-His current work focuses on the use of sub-stochiometric oxides for applications in photonics.
+His work focused on the use of sub-stochiometric oxides for applications in photonics.

 Damien Denis